Teaching and Learning, MA

 Elective Courses

 Students complete at least 9 s.h. in elective coursework chosen in consultation with their advisor.
-Students are permitted to select coursework numbered 3000 and above from the College of Education (CSED, EDTL, EPLS, and PSQF) and coursework listed in "Target Language."
+Students select coursework numbered 3000 or above from the College of Education (prefixes CSED, EDTL, EPLS, and PSQF) and coursework listed in the preceding "Target Language Courses" section.

 Master's Examination